How might a game help people overcome public speaking anxiety?

 We would also look into implementing a working speech-to-text translator, perhaps IBM Watson, to complete the game mechanics.

+As interaction design lead for the project, I created and iterated on key game mechanics, chatbot design, and high-fidelity game assets.
 The Talking Dead team also included C. Erdogan, G. Guo, T. Wang, and N. LeBlanc.
 The playtesting protocol was inspired by Shawn Patton's work at Schell Games.